Mental Health Services

 Mental Health Therapy

-- Child-Parent Psychotherapy (CPP).
-This family-oriented approach reduces the impact of early childhood trauma for children from birth to age five.
-Therapists also work with parents or caregivers to heal their own trauma, support healthy attachment and break the cycle of trauma being passed down from generation to generation.
+Child-Parent Psychotherapy (CPP).
+This family-oriented approach reduces the impact of early childhood trauma on infants, toddlers, and children from birth to age five.
+Therapists work with parents or caregivers to heal their own trauma and enhance the attachment with their child during the first five crucial years of development.

-- EMDR (Eye Movement Desensitization Reprocessing).
-This method of psychotherapy is designed to address mental health issues related to acute psychological distress, and is often used in conjunction with standard “talk” therapy.
+EMDR (Eye Movement Desensitization Reprocessing).
+This method of psychotherapy is designed to address mental health issues related to acute or ongoing psychological distress and is often used in conjunction with standard “talk” therapy.
 Therapists facilitate the directional movement of the eyes during the discussion of traumatic events, eventually creating a new association between disturbing memories and more positive emotions.